 As noted above, the College maintains high standards of scholarly research.
-In every case that it considers, the committee is concerned primarily with the quality, originality, and significance of the contribution that a faculty member is making, has made, and will make to the scholarly or artistic field in which he or she works.
+In all cases that it considers, the committee is concerned primarily with the quality and significance of the contributions that faculty members are making, have made, and will make to the scholarly or artistic field in which they work.
 In order to evaluate scholarly work, the CFA considers the professional expectations of each field.
 In doing so, it evaluates all relevant evidence, including the judgment of external evaluators (in tenure cases), the candidate's research statement, assessment by R&P colleagues, the quality of publication venues, the standards and definitions of excellence appropriate to a particular field, as well as any relevant indicators of professional standing and distinction, such as external funding.
 The committee finds that significant contributions to a scholarly field generally involve a record of substantial publication, but the committee does not reduce its overall evaluation of a research portfolio to the counting of publications.